 This tour is our current "Golden Route Japan" itinerary plus one extra day for the Aoi Festival, one of the three largest festivals in Kyoto.
 Aoi Festival is the festival of Kamigamo Shrine, held on May 15th.
 This festival is one of the most solemn and graceful festivals in the country, and has been well preserved since the eighth century, when it first started.
-It's a very popular festival that includes a procession of about 500 people who are clad in the elegant and ornate dress of the anc...
+It's a very popular festival that includes a procession of about 500 people who are clad in the elegant and ornate dress of...
 View More

 This tour is our current "Golden Route Japan" itinerary

-plus one extra day for the Aoi Festival, one of the three
+plus one extra day for the Aoi Festival, one of the

 largest festivals in Kyoto.
 Aoi Festival is the festival of

 Kamigamo Shrine, held on May 15th.
-This festival is one
+This festival is

-of the most solemn and graceful festivals in the country,
+of the most solemn and graceful festivals in the

 and has been well preserved since the eighth century,